Combinatorial Knot Theory and the Jones Polynomial: Bracket Polynomial and Jones Polynomial

 The bracket expansion for a braid can be regarded as a representation $\rho: B_{n} \longrightarrow TL_{n}$ from the Artin braid group to the Temperley-Lieb algebra, expressed in this mode of planar diagrammatic algebra.
 Our reformulation of the Jones trace on the abstract Temperley-Lieb algebra corresponds to raising $d$ to he number of loops in the closure of the diagrammatic terms of $\rho(b)$ where $b$ is in $B_{n}.$ Thus the discovery of the bracket model expanded the context of original Jones polynomial.
 Furthermore, the relationship with statistical mechanics and the Potts model is direct with the bracket model \cite{KaB,KAM,KA89,KP}.
-The Potts model for planar graphs can be expressed in terms of the bracket formalism and the original relation with the Temperley-Lieb algebra reappears exactly through this combinatorics.\\
+The Potts model for planar graphs can be expressed in terms of the bracket formalism and the original relation with the Temperley-Lieb algebra reappears exactly through this combinatorics.

 What happened next was an explosion of new mathematics.
-Jones, Turaev and Reshetikin discovered many more state summation models and new knot invariants by using solutions to the Yang-Baxter equation and formulating all of this in terms of quantum groups and Hopf algegras \cite{JO1,JO2,LOMI,RT,Turaev,TuraevViro,Kirby-Melvin}.
+Jones, Turaev and Reshetikhin and Akutsu and Wadati discovered many more state summation models and new knot invariants by using solutions to the Yang-Baxter equation and formulating all of this in terms of quantum groups and Hopf algebras \cite{AW1,AW2,JO1,JO2,LOMI,RT,Turaev,TuraevViro,Kirby-Melvin}.
 Then Witten \cite{Witten,Atiyah} discovered a quantum field theoretic interpretation of the Jones polynomial and its relatives.
 Witten's work partially solves the question of a three dimensional topological interpretation of the Jones polynomial.
 The qualification is that the functional integrals in the Witten approach exist in a physical level of rigor.
 Much more comes after this.
 But I want to end this part of the essay with a quote from a letter that I received from Vaughan in October 1986, two years prior to Witten's revolution.
-It is poignant to see the depth of his intiuition for this connection of physics, combinatorics, algebra and topology.\\
+It is poignant to see the depth of his intuition for this connection of physics, combinatorics, algebra and topology.
+The entire letter is printed in Section 6.\\